commitsto/commits.to/README.md

 For example, credit(0) is 1 (no penalty) and credit(3600) is 0.999 (most of the credit for being just an hour late).

+See the "[Computing Statistics](#computing-statistics)" section for how to actually use this in the app.

 ## Beeminder Integration